hashimati/MicrostarterCli/README.md

 <b>.hdl</b> is the conventional extensions for the Microstarter Domain Language.

 ### Quick Start Example
-The below is a simple exampla to define a Micronaut project using Microstarter Domain Language.
+The below is a simple example to define a Micronaut project using Microstarter Domain Language.
 ```javascript
 service FruitService{
     // Project Configuration